INDEX STRUCTURE (for Archivist's guidance)

 Each Item-title, in Column E, is listed as closely as possible to what is shown on the item, sometimes abbreviated with dots (…).
 If there is useful data in the title too long to be shown, the item may be annotated "[NB]", which cross-refers to a note in jobsheet "NB".
 Conversely, sometimes a note [within square brackets] is added to the Title to clarify it and/or to aid searches — for example, as mentioned already, First World War items contain "[WWI]" in their Title.
 So family-history records that don't most naturally fall into the "Family Hist" Category may contain "family" or "families" in such a note.
 Any first word "The" is omitted.

 If titles include serial numbers (such as with map series), an extra space may be required to ensure the Index can sort correctly on this column E, should users wish to do that — that is, ensure "10" follows "$9", and doesn't fall between 1 and 2.
 (Only for clarity, the "extra space" is indicated here by a dollar-symbol "$").
-For example, consider the two Grundisburgh maps "67/LXVII.$9: Grundisburgh Whitehouse Farm" and "67/LXVII.10: Grundisburgh" — these (correctly) sort differently, depending on whether they are sorted by "Parish" (Column D) or "Item title/map description/number" (Column E) but, more importantly, map 10 should never sort between "67/LXVII.$1: Clopton Church" and "67/LXVII.$2: Clopton" — which is ensured by numbers 1 to 9 within the titles having that "extra space".
-Incidentally, use of the Arabic number 67 as a prefix (although it doesn't appear on the maps) ensures correct sorting, as Roman numbers alone often won't.
+For example, consider the two OS 25" maps "67/LXVII.$9: Grundisburgh Whitehouse Farm" and "67/LXVII.10: Grundisburgh" — these (correctly) sort differently, depending on whether they are sorted by "Parish" (Column D) or "Item title/map description/number" (Column E) but, more importantly, map 10 should never sort between "67/LXVII.$1: Clopton Church" and "67/LXVII.$2: Clopton" — which is ensured by numbers 1 to 9 within the titles having that "extra space".
+Fortunately, the highest-numbered (south-easternmost) OS 25" maps for Suffolk are only "89/LXXXIX.$8: Felixstowe Landguard Point" and "90/XC.$5: Felixstowe Undercliff West" — neither of which we have (yet).
+Incidentally, use of Arabic numbers such as "67" as a prefix (although they don't appear on the maps) ensures correct sorting, as Roman numbers alone often won't.

 COLUMN F: Media